Points of View (TV programme): Public perception

-The show has been seen as representing a certain passive-aggressive aspect of British culture; Victoria Wood once said "When the Russians feel strongly about an issue they form a bloody revolution – the British write a strongly worded letter to Points of View".
+The show has been seen as representing a certain passive-aggressive aspect of British culture; Victoria Wood once said: "When the Russians feel strongly about an issue they form a bloody revolution – the British write a strongly worded letter to Points of View".
 Although, much less common now, the show has over the decades featured many a letter beginning "Why, oh why, oh why..." and signed "Upset of Uxbridge" or "Disgusted of Tunbridge Wells", or something similar (these days, most, if not all, simply use their real names).
 Along the way the show has catered for those who wish to see particular parts of programmes again, featuring letters asking "Please, please, please could you show the clip where Vera Lynn sang to the troops on the 50th anniversary of D-Day last week", and the like.

 The series has been criticised for featuring too much praise of the BBC and its programmes, and playing down criticism.
 This tendency has been sent up by many comedians over the years, including memorable skits in Monty Python's Flying Circus and Not the Nine O'Clock News.
 In the latter, positive letters said such things as "I think the (television licence) fee is far too low.
 I would willingly sell my house and all its contents to help the BBC."

 Further criticism came from comedians Stephen Fry and Hugh Laurie in their sketch comedy show A Bit of Fry and Laurie.
 In a sketch where Fry had supposedly removed Laurie's brain, Laurie said that he was "off to write a letter to Points of View".
 In a later episode, a woman claims she has had two letters read out on Points of View, and that "they say if you get three, you're automatically sectioned under the Mental Health Act."
-The programme became (around 1994) the first BBC TV show to invite contributions by email, and at one point, its producer Bernard Newnham had the only Internet connection in BBC Television Centre.
+The programme became (around 1994) the first BBC TV show to invite contributions by email, and at one point, its producer Bernard Newnham – who produced more than five years' worth of shows, four of which were with Anne Robinson – had the only Internet connection in BBC Television Centre.